-Whether you’re learning to ski on the dry slope near you or boarding down the black run in the Alps this winter, winter sports can be fantastic fun and a great way to keep fit.
+Whether you’re learning to ski on the dry slope near you or snowboard down the black run in the Alps this winter, winter sports can be fantastic fun and a great way to keep fit.
 However, it’s not a sport that’s to be taken lightly: equipment and travel expenses make it a costly endeavour, and the speeds involved – combined with the unforgiving nature of snow and ice – can make it hazardous, too.

 What is winter sports travel insurance?